errataca/errataca.com/index.md

 #### [Remodeled Love](https://www.remodeledlove.com/) (⭐️⭐️⭐️⭐️⭐️?)

-My NP is a huge Remodeled Love fan and I've enjoyed the content that she's forwarded me from them!
+G is a huge Remodeled Love fan and I've enjoyed the content that she's forwarded me from them!
 They've published some books, including one on polyamorous parenting, that I have yet to read and review.